dottanic/dottanic/README.md

 -------------------------------------------------------------

-🐟 : I like sitting on the benches at docks.
+🐟 : I like sitting on the benches at docks

-🐟 : My skins are OCs and Cosplay and does not represent what I actually look like unless stated otherwise.
-I am a lightskin Malay.
+🐟 : Let's have fun and flolick together weeeeeeeee

 🐟 : Check out my strawpageeee :33 https://dottle.straw.page/